Cos229-239/2025_08_Team3/README.md

-pip install -r requirements.txt
 # FindMyRecipe 🍅🥗

-A simple web app where you type in ingredients you have at home, and it finds recipes that include them.
-Powered by **Flask**, **Pandas**, and a basic **machine learning search** using TF-IDF + Nearest Neighbors.
+FindMyRecipe is a lightweight web app where you simply type in the ingredients you have at home, and it instantly finds recipes that include them.
+No sign-up, no endless scrolling - just quick meal ideas powered by **Flask**, **Pandas**, and a **machine learning** search using TF-IDF + KNN.

+Built by college students for busy students, home cooks, and anyone looking to save time, reduce food waste, and try something new.

 ---

+## 🛑 The Problem
+- People often struggle to decide *what to cook* with what’s in their kitchen.
+- Throwing away unused ingredients leads to food waste and higher grocery bills.
+- Many recipe apps are **overcomplicated**, require exact dish names, or force users to sign up before searching.

+---

+## 💡 Our Solution
+- **Ingredient-based search:** Type a single ingredient, get matching recipes instantly.
+- **Simple UI:** Just type → browse → cook.
+- **No sign-up:** Fast, hassle-free access.
+- **Food waste reduction:** Encourages use of on-hand ingredients.

+---

 ## 📂 Project Structure

-2025_08_Team3/
+project/
-│── app.py                # Flask backend
+│── .github/workflows/         # GitHub Actions workflows (if used)
 │── data/
 │   └── recipes.csv            # Recipe dataset
+│── notebooks/
+│   └── model.ipynb            # Jupyter notebook for ML model
+│── src/
+│   └── app.py                 # Flask backend
+│── static/
+│   └── style.css              # Styling
 │── templates/
 │   └── index.html             # Main frontend HTML
-│── static/
-│   └── style.css         # Styling
 └── README.md                  # This file

 ---